Here is our Guide to Accounts Receivable Factoring (AR Financing).

 AR Financing refers to providing funds for a business’ activities using their accounts receivable (AR) as collateral.
 There are factoring companies, asset-based lenders, financial institutions, and banks which provide funding to companies and entrepreneurs, and AR are used as collateral.

 You, as a business or entrepreneur, either sell your AR at a discount or borrow funds and pay interest and other charges as you draw down on your availability.
 Your available funds are based on your creditworthy open accounts receivable based on a borrowing base.
 However, a facility based on borrowing can take longer to qualify for, and you may be turned down.
 Moreover, borrowing creates debt on your balance sheet which can reflect poorly on your company

 Like other areas, there are constant experiments and new techniques in the financing sector.
-One of the most successful financial solution introduced was “Invoice Factoring.”
+One of the most successful financial solutions introduced was “Invoice Factoring.”
 Invoice factoring or AR financing is a funding option where you get funds without getting into debt.
-Under this arrangement, you make use of your assets, i.e., Accounts Receivable or Invoices to raise funds.
-A company sells its invoices (accounts receivable) to a third-party finance company known as “factor,” at a discounted rate for immediate cash.
+Under this arrangement, you make use of your assets, i.e., Accounts Receivable or Invoices, to raise funds.
+A company sells its invoices (accounts receivable) to a third-party finance company known as “factor” at a discounted rate for immediate cash.

 How Accounts Receivable Financing Works?

 To give you a more concrete example, here’s how AR Financing works: Once your company finishes the project, you will raise invoices for the work done.
 The receiving company would then make payments on those invoices, but usually with a delay in payment of 30-90 days.
 During this period, your company may struggle to keep the ball rolling.
 You must pay your employees, make purchases for next orders, and cater to other miscellaneous expenses.